 The name Viton is a trademark and refers to fluorocarbon O-rings, or FKM/FPM for short.
 This material has an excellent tolerance for high temperatures, resistance to oils, fuels and hydraulic fluids as well as aromatics and solvents.

 O-rings seal by mechanical deformation (caused by compression) which creates a barrier to a fluid’s potential leak path between two closely mated surfaces.

 Applying fluid pressure pushes the O-ring against the groove wall on the low-pressure side, increasing the sealing force.
 At higher pressures, the O-ring deforms to a “D” shape, increasing the contact area further.

-The range of PLASSON compression fittings includes small 16mm and popular residential plumbing fittings at 20mm, 25mm and 32mm right up to large 63mm couplers for civil water and waste water pipelines.
+PLASSON’s distinctive black poly pipe fittings includes small 16mm and popular residential plumbing fittings at 20mm, 25mm and 32mm right up to large 63mm couplers for civil water and waste water pipelines.

 PLASSON compression fittings are easy to install – just take a look at our install video:

 It may have mechanical roots but high tech O-rings, like those with elastomers filled with nano-carbon and nano-PTFE, are future focused.
 Carbon nanotubes are also being used in electrostatic dissipative applications and nano-PTFE is used in ultra pure semiconductor applications so the humble O-ring is sealing a front-row seat in the future.